 Anti-immigrant sentiment often comes from the idea the United States is a “Christian nation.”
 At the same time, many religious communities have taken a leading role in advocating for immigration reform.
 Faith-based groups organize marches for immigrants’ rights.
 Lawyers help refugees win asylum.
 Congregations offer sanctuary to undocumented families.
 Religious institutions are often at the center of immigrants’ lives because that is where they can find community and support in their new home.

 - ArticlePat Murphy and Joann Persch: Two Nuns Determined to Help Detained ImmigrantsThis radio documentary was produced by KALW’s The Spiritual Edge, with the support of CRCC’s global project on engaged spirituality.
-To hear this and other profiles, subscribe to The Spiritual Edge podcast in your …Topics: Catholics and Catholicism, Christians and Christianity, Engaged Spirituality, Immigration, Nuns and Women Religious, Spiritual Exemplars
+To hear this and other profiles, subscribe to The Spiritual Edge podcast in your …Topics: Catholicism, Christianity, Engaged Spirituality, Immigration, Spiritual Exemplars

 CRCC Experts